yleprince/blog/content/posts/intro-to-scala.md

 ---
 title: "Intro to Scala"
 date: 2022-12-25T09:39:15Z
+summary: "Scala: A powerful language for building scalable applications."
 showToc: true
 TocOpen: true
-TocSide: 'left'  # or 'right'
+TocSide: 'left'
 ---

 Scala is a modern, general-purpose programming language that runs on the Java Virtual Machine (JVM).
 It was first released in 2004 and has gained a lot of popularity among developers due to its concise, expressive syntax and support for both object-oriented and functional programming paradigms.